A Not So “Welcome Home” on a Scorching Summer Drive Across the Border

 Border Patrol continues to abuse their authority to this day.
 In 2008, an engineer who crossed a checkpoint at least twice a week to attend class was asked by a Border Patrol agent whether she was a drug dealer.
 In response, she nervously produced her documentation including her student identification and even school materials.
 In retrospect, she worried about what would have happened if she had not had her documentation.
 Additionally, as a result of this encounter, she realized that Border Patrol had been tracking her movements because the agent who stopped her told her he suspected her of drug dealing because of the frequency with which she crossed the particular checkpoint.

-In 2019 a group of international travelers, 11 U.S. Citizens and 1 permanent resident, sued U.S. Customs and Border Protection for violating their constitutional right to be free from unreasonable searches and seizures.
-CBP searched their phones without a warrant, copied the information onto government computers, and some devices were seized for up to 56 days.
+In 2019 a group of international travelers, eleven U.S. citizens and one permanent resident, sued U.S. Customs and Border Protection for violating their constitutional right to be free from unreasonable searches and seizures.
+CBP searched their phones without a warrant, copied the information onto government computers, and some devices were seized for up to fifty-six days.
 Although a Massachusetts District Judge found CBP’s conduct unreasonable, the order failed to require that the government have a warrant for future searches.
 The order also failed to require that the travelers’ data be removed from government servers.

 Government agencies like U.S. Customs and Border Protection (CBP) and U.S. Immigration and Customs Enforcement (ICE) routinely abuse their authority to violate people’s constitutional rights.
 It happened to my family, and it continues to happen to countless people at or near the country’s borders, primarily the Southern border.